benfogiel/Pollinator/README.md

 The app communicates with the microcontroller via Bluetooth Low Energy (BLE).

-Commands are JSON strings consisting of the key-value pair: command type (the key) and a command (the value).
+Commands are semicolon terminated JSON strings consisting of the key-value pair: command type (the key) and a command (the value).
 Each command type is independent and can be used in combination with other command types.

 #### Color:
 Applies a color pattern to the LED strips.